TITLE English Language Institute Instruction Specialist

 1. Provides instruction to students learning English by teaching ESL courses (with the specific number of hours taught weekly to be specified in the individual’s employment agreement and/or on the Personnel Action form).

-2. Supports ELI administratively by administering and evaluating placement tests, implementing prescribed academic curriculum and assessments to meet performance goals for students, maintaining student records, assisting in curriculum selection and development by serving on committees as appointed, serving as a leader for one or more levels of a skill, and assisting in student advisement.
+2. Supports ELI administratively by administering and evaluating placement tests, implementing prescribed academic curriculum and assessments to meet performance goals for students, maintaining student records, assisting in curriculum selection and development by serving on committees as appointed, and assisting in student advisement.

 3. Contributes to a learning environment that encourages knowledge of, respect for, and development of skills to engage with those of other cultures or backgrounds.